What are fine motor skills?

 Does your child have poor fine motor skills?

-From time to time, parents are faced by a concerned teacher who expresses distress about a lack of development of fine motor skills, and highlights concerns about pencil grip.
+From time to time, parents are faced by a concerned teacher who expresses distress about a lack of development of fine motor skills and highlights concerns about pencil grip.
 Younger children frequently avoid drawing, while older children have untidy handwriting.
 The teacher may even indicate that your child may need to see an occupational therapist if there is no improvement over the coming months.
 As parents, we want to spring into action and help.
 However, there seems to be a gap in the resources we can find to assist our children.
 When working on developing fine motor skills for pre-handwriting and handwriting, we need to focus very specifically on the muscles and movement patterns that are going to support these.
 The Happy Handwriter has developed a number of carefully selected and developed graded resources to address exactly these concerns.
-We cover these areas in Teaching Handwriting in South Africa.

-When a child has missed out on the normal fine motor developmental milestones, they need specifically targeted activities to build in these muscle groups and patterns.
+When a child misses out on the typical fine motor developmental milestones, they need targeted activities to build in these muscle groups and patterns.
 Presenting a child with delayed skills with non-specific and generalised fine motor activities is insufficient to breach this gap.
 Activities that target specific muscle groups and movement patterns, and that allow for multiple repetition that will develop these muscles and movement patterns, are critical to addressing these delays.

 Cutting is one of the most critical pre-handwriting skills we have to develop gaps in fine motor development.
 The cutting motion develops the critical fine motor muscles and movement patterns for handwriting.
 I believe our children should cut from here to the moon and back!
 Learn to Cut is a carefully designed graded introduction to cutting.
 The activities build in the cutting movement, the correct scissor grasp, along with the cutting motion.
-All this takes place in a graded and systematic manner which leads to the mastery of this vital skill.
-Targeting cutting activities is a must for any parent, teacher or therapist wishing to develop manipulative skills in their children.
+All this takes place in a graded and systematic manner, leading to mastery of this vital skill.
+Targeting scissor skill activities is a must for any parent, teacher or therapist wishing to develop manipulative skills in their children.

 I have been using Happy Handwriter's products in my therapy sessions for four years, with consistently great results.
 It targets all the different components needed for handwriting and fine motor skills, which makes it a comprehensive programme to use, and the results are reflected in children's schoolbooks as well as on standardised tests.